 You’ll want to do most of your Madrid sightseeing on foot, but you can also simply hop on the metro – which happens to be one of the biggest underground networks in Europe or make use of the local buses.
 If you’re hungry to explore the towns nearby, you can always hire a car.

-Located in Santiago Bernabeu, this hotel is within a 15-minute walk of Museo Geominero and Santiago Bernabeu Stadium.
-Plaza Mayor and Prado Museum are also within ...
+Located in Tetuan, this hotel is within a 15-minute walk of Museo Geominero and Santiago Bernabeu Stadium.
+Plaza Mayor and Prado Museum are also within 3 miles ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply